nysenate/OpenLegislation/src/main/webapp/static/docs/html/_sources/transcripts_ph.txt

         "attendance" : [ ],                           // Legislatures present at hearing.
 (Currently not used)
         "startTime" : "10:00",                        // Time the public hearing started
         "endTime" : "14:00",                          // Time the public hearing ended
-        "text" : "\n\n\n       1     BEFORE THE NE..  // The text of the public hearing }
+        "text" : "\n\n\n       1     BEFORE THE NE.."  // The text of the public hearing }
     }